-- Contracts regarding instructional support, college and career readiness, and instructional materials/services require pre-approval from the Chief of Academic Supports. - Professional services, purchased by schools via a Limited Contract Agreement (LCA- guidance memo), and approved by the Office of Academic Supports and the Office of Schools, must align to the actions of the Board's Goals and Guardrails and Schoolwide Plans. - Professional services are not intended to supplant existing school supports (example, Districtprovided coaches, College and Career Readiness Coordinators, Professional Learning Specialists, etc.).
-The Children's Literacy Initiative (CLI) Early Literacy Specialist Support will end in June 2022, as communicated in 2021.
-Literacy Lead positions are centrally funded positions.
-Professional Learning Specialists, assigned to the Learning Networks by the Office of Academic Supports, will continue to support ELA/English and Mathematics instruction and the continued implementation of the Academic Framework and the curriculum units. - Prior to scheduling any professional services, the expectation is that school leaders consult the District's professional development calendar to ensure that there are no conflicts with required sessions.
+- Contracts regarding instructional support, college and career readiness, and instructional materials/services require pre-approval from the Deputy Superintendent of Academic Services. - Professional services, purchased by schools via a Limited Contract Agreement (LCA- guidance memo), and approved by the Division of Academic Services, must align to the actions of the Board's Goals and Guardrails and Schoolwide Plans. - Professional services are not intended to supplant existing school supports (example, District-provided coaches, College and Career Readiness Coordinators, Professional Learning Specialists, etc.).
+Professional Learning Specialists, assigned to the Learning Networks by the Office of Professional Learning, will support ELA/English and Mathematics instruction and the continued implementation of the Academic Framework and the Curriculum Units. - Prior to scheduling any professional services, the expectation is that school leaders consult the District's professional development calendar to ensure that there are no conflicts with required sessions.
 The Professional Development Calendar will be communicated in the near future.